 Achilles injuries in football can be problematic.
 Being aware of all available options to manage the tendinopathies effectively & safely, ensured this pro player didn't miss his big day.
 Our in-game research with TRB Chemedica provided valuable insight from the pro player perspective.

 Rigours of a football season throw up scenarios influenced by load.
 Success brings increased fixtures and intensity to playing squads.

 Former pro player Chris Hackett (16-year career) had an injury-ravaged season because of an Achilles tendon problem.
-After facing the prospect of surgery, he was struggling to reach the end of the season.
+After facing the prospect of Achilles surgery, he was struggling to reach the end of the season.

 Tendinopathies have the uncanny knack of disrupting the best-laid plans for players and their clubs.
 At the top of the game, fatigue can be managed.
-Bigger pools of playing staff mean squad rotation can provide rest & recovery.
+Bigger pools of playing staff mean squad rotation can provide rest & proper injury recovery.
 Lower down the leagues this luxury isn't afforded to all.